 The leather and fur shops were cool to walk through.
 I can still remember the strong scent of leather as I walked through the aisles of purses, belts, and jackets on my way to dinner.
 Speaking of which, one night I went to Bistro Il Desco, a little family-owned bistro that served some of the tastiest and freshest food in Florence.
 The bistro gets all of their produce from their family farm, so for all the foodies out there – this is about as fresh as you can get!

 I really liked seeing how each restaurant and bistro did their version of a caprese salad.
 Here, they just had tomatoes and mozzarella drizzled with olive oil and spices.
 Simple yet satisfying!

 On the left is the roasted zucchini lasagna and the right shows the roasted rabbit with veggies.
 Super tasty!
 I plan on attempting to recreate the lasagna at home.

 Italian cafes are different than the others I have been to in Europe, but still a unique experience.
 I would have loved to try each one of these pastries shown above, but since I couldn’t pronounce most of them I just chose whatever caught my eye that day, ordered a macchiato and stood at the counter watching as the barista worked his magic (my macchiato was molto bene!).
 This place was called La Felicity and was on the corner of Via Sant’ Antonio and Via dell’ Ariento, if you’re interested.

-I’ve seen countless sunsets at our local beach, but there was something so romantic and special about watching the sky change to different shades of pastel blue in Florence.
-It felt like our month long journey was finally reaching its finale.
+I’ve seen countless sunsets at my local beach, but there was something so romantic and special about watching the sky change to different shades of pastel blue in Florence.
+It felt like my month long journey was finally reaching its finale.
 But wait!
 There is still one more place to go to…